Managing Terraform resources with remote and versioned modules

 Follow a regular release cadence.

-Review the changes in GitHub by comparing the proposed releasre and the current release.
+Review the changes in GitHub by comparing the proposed release and the current release.
 Run the plans with this release; review the plan’s output and discuss additions, deletions, changes, etc. Apply only in stage environment(s).

 Create the relevant tickets providing the next infrastructure version and the current infrastructure version, for easy rollback.
-Get all these tickets fully approved by the relevant teams.

 Store the production plans somewhere, let’s say in S3, and only apply the plan at deployment time.
 On this specific point: think on ways you can avoid drifts, manual changes, provider changes (for example stick to fixed provider versions) between the creation of the plan and the apply time.
 Worst case: replan, review and if the changes are the same as the previous plan, apply.
+Also look at the plan with:

-terraform plan -no-color > terraform_plan.txt
+terraform plan -no-color | less

 Make sure production plans do not auto apply, but prompt for confirmation.